 For more information, Visit:

-#photooftheday Firefighters from #SBCoFD responded to a reported structure fire in Division 5.
-Crews arrived to find the well involved structure.
-Firefighters were able to contain the fire to the building of origin, preventing spread to the surrounding vegetation. #FilePhoto
+##photooftheday Firefighters from #SBCoFD responded to a reported structure fire and assisted the Town of Apple Valley.
+Our members worked quickly to contain the fire to the building of origin and prevent spread to nearby structures and vegetation. #FilePhoto

 SERVICE • PROFESSIONALISM • DEDICATION